carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-read_the_bytes.md

 # 125
 ```

-There were probably many and smarter ways to do this, but I just took the numbers and put them into [DCode](https://www.dcode.fr/ascii-code) which revealed the flag.
+There are plenty of ways to do this, but I just took the numbers and put them into [DCode](https://www.dcode.fr/ascii-code) which revealed the flag.